 Exchange rates in airports are steep.
 If you need to convert money, do it before you leave or withdraw from an ATM if pre-ordering from your bank isn’t an option.

-Most banks (I bank with Chase) convert for free and have global currency (the euro, the pound and the yen) available for same day conversion.
+Many banks convert for free and have global currency (the euro, pound sterling and the yen) available for same day conversion.
 If you need a special currency, like Icelandic Krona, place an order 2-3 weeks before your departure date.

 Check With Your Insurance Provider